 The pelagic stingray has a disc size of 2-4 feet and their whip-like stinging tail is at least double the length of their bodies.

 This particular type of ray fish has a very distinctive wedge-shaped disc, which is either a deep purple or dark blue color.
 They also have relatively small eyes, meaning they spend the vast majority of their time at around 300 feet, where the ocean is at its brightest.

 Pelagic stingrays feed mostly on krill, but are also known to eat jellyfish, squid and small reef fish.
 By using their pectoral fins, pelagic stingrays are able to direct prey right into their mouths by using their sharp, pointed teeth.

 If you love stingrays, then be sure to check out our elegantly detailed stingray cuffs.

 |110 lb (50 kg)

 Blue Spotted Stingray

-Found in tropical waters throughout the Indo-Pacific, the Blue Spotted Sting Ray, or Ribbontail ray fish is relatively small, with an average disc size of around 12” in length.
+Found in tropical waters throughout the Indo-Pacific, the blue-spotted stingray, or ribbontail ray fish, is relatively small, with an average disc size of around 1 foot.

 In the wild, this type of ray is particularly shy around humans, and will often swim away quickly in the presence of snorkelers and divers.
 Their long tails hide two venomous spines, which give off a very painful sting.